 There are separate rules for pre-commencement expenditure OT26225 and for losses arising after the ring fence trade has started OT26250.

+Top of page

 Pre-commencement expenditure

 For pre-commencement additional supplement, a ‘mixed pool’ is set up which includes qualifying pre-commencement onshore expenditure, pre-commencement supplement under Chapter 5 (RFES) and pre-commencement additional supplement under this Chapter (Chapter 5A).
 Cumulative ERFES can be claimed on the pooled amount in the first year of ring fence trading.
 The pre-commencement rules also contain special provisions to deal with disposals of assets for which allowances under CAA01 are due before trading begins.

+Top of page

 Post commencement losses

 For post-commencement supplement, an ‘onshore ring fence pool’ is set up, which includes the company’s onshore ring fence losses, post-commencement supplement under Chapter 5 (RFES) and post-commencement additional supplement under this Chapter (Chapter 5A).
 Additional supplement can be claimed on the pooled amount, and the supplement is carried forward as an onshore ring fence trading loss.